sunjay/turtle/docs/guide/overview.md

 ---

 **Welcome!** This is the start of your journey to learn how to use turtle to create your own animated drawings.
-We'll start with an overview of how the turtle crate works.
-Then, we'll break down the program from the end of [Quickstart] so you can see how a typical turtle program is structured.
+We'll begin with an overview of the core ideas behind the turtle crate.
+Then, we'll break down the structure of a typical program and show you some basic commands.

 ![turtle logo]({% link assets/images/guide/overview/turtle-logo-small-crop.png %})
 *The turtle logo: a turtle playing with [Ferris], the Rust mascot*{: .caption}